Welcome aboard the Amtrak Texas Eagle!

 Flex dining on the Texas Eagle between Chicago and San Antonio.

 Flex dining is a complimentary meal system for sleeping passengers.
-It includes warmed-prepared breakfast and dinner, as well as complimentary beverages.
-Passengers can choose to eat the meals in their rooms or in the cafe car.
+It includes prepared breakfast and dinner, as well as complimentary beverages.
+Passengers can choose to eat the meals in their rooms or the café car.
 Flex dining meals are not available to coach passengers.

 Meals on trains 421/422 between San Antonio, TX, and Los Angeles, CA